pat310/google-trends-api/README.md

 For each of the API methods, rather than providing the parameters to the function in a specific order such as `googleTrends.topRelated('keyword', 'country')`, you can provide the function with an "options" object.
 Keys that are not required for the method are simply ignored.
 The available keys of the options object are as follows:

-* geo: 'country code provided as a string',
+* `geo`: 'country code provided as a string',
-* date: 'date provided in format yyyymm as a string where January starts at 01,
+* `date`: 'date provided in format yyyymm as a string where January starts at 01,
-* category: 'a string for a specific category',
+* `category`: 'a string for a specific category',
-* keywords: 'either an array of keywords as strings or a singular keyword as a string'
+* `keywords`: 'either an array of keywords as strings or a singular keyword as a string'

 <hr>
 #### topRelated()